Private or Group Lessons

 - This orchestra is for students who have been playing for at least one full year, and is the largest orchestral group.

 - This orchestra is for SJV’s most advanced players.
-Students must have at least two years of playing experience, and must pass out of both Suzuki Book 1 and Essential Elements Book 1 in order to advance to this group.
+Students must have at least two years of playing experience.

 Dress Code for Concerts